gem/oq-engine/doc/convergency-of-the-gmfs.rst

 to get the correct reduced logic tree and effective realizations.
 It will be slower than just filtering the sources but reliable.
+As an additional bonus, you will also get some information about the expected data transfer.

+__ Previously_: effective-realizations.rst

 The concept of rupture collection